How to Get Your First 10 Customers (Lessons from 50 Founders)

 For SaaS startups without a marketing team, this accelerates your timeline.
 Instead of waiting a year for Google to trust you, you inherit trust from established sources.
 Learn more about how we help startups build authority without a big team.

-After studying 50+ founder stories, one pattern shows up constantly:
+After looking at 50+ founder stories, one pattern appeared constantly:

-Execute that channel relentlessly — Not half-heartedly.
-Obsessively.
+- Execute that channel obsessively - Not half-heartedly

 The tactics vary.
 The structure is the same.